 How can I efficiently calculate the maximum value within each group in PySpark?

-Calculate the Max by Group in PySpark
+Calculating the Maximum Value by Group in PySpark DataFrames

 import pyspark.sql.functions as F